xenanetworks/open-automation-python-api/docs/source/hl_api_guide.rst

     :emphasize-lines: 9

-Methods to retrieve _multiple_ resources from a resource manager:
+Methods to retrieve _multiple_ resources from a :term:`resource manager`:

 **Syntax**: